joey-qytyku/OS-90-i386/docs/README.md

 Uninstalling is easy :)

 OS/90 is self-contained and does not modify the DOS system at all.
 Delete the files in OS90.
-CONFIG.SYS must be updates to remove the GRABIRQ.SYS driver.
+CONFIG.SYS must be updated to remove the GRABIRQ.SYS driver.

+* CD \
+* DELTREE OS90
+* (Remove grabirq)

 # Update